OscarGVelasco/ClusterFoldSimilarity/README.md

 ```

-Normalize and identify variable features for each dataset independently
+As we want to perform clustering analysis for later comparison of these cluster groups using `ClusterFoldSimilarity`, we first need to normalize and identify variable features for each dataset independently.

 *Note: these steps should be done tailored to each independent dataset, here we apply the same parameters for the sake of simplicity:*